 "We say that you can't be what you can't see," Reid explained.
 "So, we bring in women from different areas of computer science: maybe a computational biology researcher, a software developer from Google, or a technical project manager.

 Girls Who Code has built an impressive list of partnerships.
-Some of the partners include Adobe Foundation, Cover Girl, AT&T, General Electric, Twitter, Google.org, Microsoft, News Corp, and many more.
+Some of its partners include Adobe Foundation, Cover Girl, AT&T, General Electric, Twitter, Google.org, Microsoft, and News Corp, among others.

 "We have been blessed with so much support from our partners," Reid said.
 "Our partners host girls in their technology companies for the summer.
 The girls are coming in and out, they get to meet those engineers, they get to see them working day to day.

 There are many ways to get involved with Girls Who Code.
-Organizations can become a sponsors.
-You could support Girls Who Code by donating.
+Organizations can become sponsors and individuals can support Girls Who Code by donating.
 If you're the hands-on type, you could even host a club or become an instructor.

 "If you do have a technical background, you can apply to be an instructor at one of our clubs, and you can also apply to teach a summer immersion program if you're available during the summer."

-Girls Who Code is looking at exposing 10,000 girls to computer science this year alone through its summer immersion programs and Girls Who Code clubs -- and that has a butterfly effect.
+Girls Who Code aims to expose 10,000 girls to computer science this year alone through its summer immersion programs and Girls Who Code clubs — and that has a butterfly effect.

 "Some of the girls who leave our summer immersion program will start a Girls Who Code club or teach their siblings how to code," she said.
 "Once you teach one girl to code, she may go and teach five more."

-If you haven't donated some Bonusly earnings to Girls Who Code yet, today is a great day to start!
+If you haven't donated your Bonusly earnings to Girls Who Code yet, today is a great day to start!